microsoft/qio-samples/samples/knapsack-problem/README.md

 ### Running the Jupyter Notebook

-To run this sample, use the command line to navigate to the `kapsack` folder and run
+To run this sample, use the command line to navigate to the `knapsack` folder and run

 ```shell
 jupyter notebook